FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/spoolout.md

 This example combines the use of the serialization with the rename/retry mechanism to ensure a spooling of file transfers without overwriting an un-consumed file at the destination.

 -   Our user defines a transfer flow, for example `DailyReport,`based on a transfer state (acknowledgement) using the serialization option.
--   Several applications generate files that use the same flow, <span class="code">DailyReport</span>; these file transfer requests are queued.
+-   Several applications generate files that use the same flow, `DailyReport`; these file transfer requests are queued.
--   The source Transfer CFT for the flow executes the first file transfer request, <span class="code">Report1</span>.
+-   The source Transfer CFT for the flow executes the first file transfer request, `Report1`.
--   The target Transfer CFT receives <span class="code">Report1</span>.
+-   The target Transfer CFT receives `Report1`.
 -   Post-processing makes the file available to a target application, and immediately sends an acknowledgment to the source.
 This enables the next file transfer in the queue to be executed.
 -   Upon receiving the acknowledgement, the source Transfer CFT executes the next transfer request.
 However: